Chouteau County, Montana: Geography

 According to the United States Census Bureau, the county has a total area of 3997 sqmi, of which 3972 sqmi is land and 24 sqmi (0.6%) is water.

 Chouteau County was once the largest county in the Montana Territory and the second largest in the United States, with an area of 15439 sqmi in the early 20th century.
-However, some parts of the county were over 250 mi from Fort Benton, and in 1893, the first of several divisions began with the creation of Teton County, the western portion of Chouteau County.
-Chouteau County lost half of its population from 1910 to 1930.
+However, some parts of the county were over 250 mi from the county seat in Fort Benton, so in 1893, the first of several partitions began with the creation of Teton County, the western portion of Chouteau County.
+In 1912 Blaine, Phillips and Hill counties were formed from northeastern portions of Chouteau County.
+The county lost half of its population from 1910 to 1930 mainly due to reduction in square miles.

 The land is mostly rolling prairie, hence the high density of wheat farming.
 However, there is notable topography, namely some of Montana's forested island ranges.
 The Bear Paw Mountains rise in the northeast and the Little Rockies and the Highwood Ranges are in the southeast.
 Major rivers include the Teton River, Marias River, Missouri River and Arrow Creek.